Update: We last checked this article for new phones on March 18, 2026.

 Who Shouldn't Buy It:

-Heavy users and gamers won’t get the best out of the Razr 2024, as the Dimensity 7300X processor is mid-range and not designed for demanding tasks.
-Its smaller 4,200 mAh battery also makes it less than ideal for users who need long-lasting endurance.
+Heavy users and gamers won’t get the best out of the Razr 2025, as the Dimensity 7400X processor is mid-range and not designed for demanding tasks.
+The battery also makes it less than ideal for users who need long-lasting endurance.

 Reasons to Buy Reasons to Skip

-✅ Premium vegan leather design❌ The battery isn’t the largest
+✅ Premium vegan leather design❌ The battery is comparatively smaller than other phones in this segment

 ✅ 15W wireless charging